wwong67/IP-Geo-Information/README.md

 		/usr/local/OPGEOInfo/IP2GEO-City/IP2LOCATION-LITE-DB3.CSV
 		/usr/local/OPGEOInfo/IP2GEO-Country/IP2LOCATION-LITE-DB1.CSV
 	DB-IP files
+		/usr/local/IPGEOInfo/DBIP-City/dbip-city-lite.csv
-		/usr/local/IPGEOInfo/DBIP-City/dbip-city-lite.csv (this can be a link to something like "dbip-city-lite-2020-05.csv") /usr/local/IPGEOInfo/DBIP-Country/dbip-country-lite.csv (this can be a link to something like "dbip-country-lite-2020-05.csv")
+			(this can be a link to something like "dbip-city-lite-2020-05.csv") /usr/local/IPGEOInfo/DBIP-Country/dbip-country-lite.csv
+			(this can be a link to something like "dbip-country-lite-2020-05.csv")

-	The final directory should look something like /usr/local/OPGEOInfo/
+	The final directory structure should look something like /usr/local/OPGEOInfo/
 			bin/ipgeoinfo.pl
 			GeoLite2-City/